-- 1. HUD and FEMA will advise all individuals with access to the survivor/registrant PII about the confidential nature of the information, the safeguard requirements of this Agreement, and the criminal penalties and civil remedies specified in federal and state laws against unauthorized disclosure of survivor/registrant PII covered by this Agreement. - 2.
-HUD will employ appropriate technical, physical, and administrative safeguards to secure all FEMA survivor/registrant PII shared under this Agreement, whether in physical or electronic form, only in places and in a manner that is safe from access by unauthorized persons or for unauthorized use. - 3.
-HUD and FEMA will ensure compliance with applicable law including but not limited to FISMA and associated NIST standards.

-- 4. HUD will ensure that any cloud-based system that stores, analyzes, processes, or uses FEMA PII an Authority to Operate (ATO) approved by the Federal Risk and Authorization Management Program (FedRAMP). - 5.
-HUD will ensure that every IT system that stores, analyzes, processes, or uses FEMA PII, regardless of configuration or location, undergoes routine cybersecurity scans and has a valid ATO.
-HUD hereby agrees to provide ATO artifacts, including such scan results, upon FEMA's request. - 6.
-HUD will limit access to survivor/registrant PII provided by FEMA only to HUD personnel who are administering disaster assistance to survivor/registrants on behalf of HUD. - 7.
-HUD and FEMA understand the personal and confidential nature of the survivor/registrant PII and agrees that they will comply with all applicable laws, regulations, policies, and provisions of this Agreement to protect the confidentiality of survivor/registrant PII.
-HUD and FEMA understand that they are responsible for any privacy incidents concerning survivor/registrant PII within their possession and/or control.
+- 1. FEMA, HUD, and CDBG-DR grantees will advise all individuals with access to the survivor/registrant/policyholder PII about the confidential nature of the information, the safeguard requirements of this Agreement, and the criminal penalties and civil remedies specified in federal and state laws against unauthorized disclosure of survivor/registrant/policyholder PII covered by this Agreement. - 2.
+FEMA, HUD, and CDBG-DR grantees will employ appropriate technical, physical, and administrative safeguards to secure all FEMA and HUD survivor/registrant/policyholder PII shared under this Agreement, whether in physical or electronic form, only in places and in a manner that is safe from access by unauthorized persons or for unauthorized use. - 3.
+FEMA, HUD, and CDBG-DR grantees will ensure compliance with applicable laws, including but not limited to FISMA and associated NIST standards. - 4.
+FEMA, HUD, and CDBG-DR grantees will ensure that any cloud-based system that stores, analyzes, processes, or uses FEMA and/or HUD PII has an Authority to Operate (ATO) approved by the Federal Risk and Authorization Management Program (FedRAMP). - 5.
+FEMA, HUD, and CDBG-DR grantees will ensure that every Information Technology (IT) system that stores, analyzes, processes, or uses FEMA and/or HUD survivor/registrant/policyholder PII, regardless of configuration or location, undergoes routine cybersecurity scans and has a valid ATO.
+HUD and CDBG-DR grantees hereby agree to provide ATO artifacts, including such scan results, upon FEMA's request. - 6.
+HUD and CDBG-DR grantees will limit access to survivor/registrant/policyholder PII provided by FEMA only to HUD, CDBG-DR grantees, and their authorized users who are administering disaster assistance to survivor/registrants/policyholders on behalf of HUD.
+FEMA will limit access to survivor/registrant/policyholder PII provided by HUD only to FEMA and its authorized users who are administering disaster assistance to survivor/registrants/policyholders on behalf of FEMA. - 7.
+FEMA, HUD, and CDBG-DR grantees understand the personal and confidential nature of the survivor/registrant/policyholder PII and agree that they will comply with all applicable laws, regulations, policies, and provisions of this Agreement to protect the confidentiality of survivor/registrant/policyholder PII.
+FEMA, HUD, and CDBG-DR grantees understand that they are responsible for any privacy incidents concerning survivor/registrant/policyholder PII within their possession and/or control.